0xlowell/talent-matcher-assistant/README.md

-# 🔎 Talent Matcher Assitant
+# 🔎 Talent Matcher Assistant

 ## How can you find your right candidates ?